 Kipon IBERIT 50mm f2.4 Review | First Impressions

-For the price, you do get a pretty cool lens with an overall nice feel to the build, you’ll just have to look past some of the flaws when shooting wide open or learn to work around them.
+For the price, you do get a pretty cool lens with an overall nice feel to the build.
+You’ll just have to look past some of the flaws when shooting wide open or learn to work around them.

 IBERIT 50mm f2.4 | Build Quality

 Of the three Kipon lenses I own, the 50mm f2.4 has the best build quality in terms of feel.
-The aperture ring is smooth and the focus is even smoother.
-The precision between the two barrels is very nice and the lens all around feels solid while still being lightweight.
+The aperture ring is smooth, and the focus is even smoother.
+The precision between the two barrels is very nice, and the lens feels solid all around while still being lightweight.

 Kipon 50mm f2.4 | Technical Overview